Skip to content

 ...

-Caliscope automatically synchronizes the videos during processing, inserting blank frames when necessary to maintain temporal alignment.
+Caliscope automatically aligns the videos during processing, inserting blank frames where necessary to maintain temporal correspondence.

 Calibration Output